jeremytammik/tbc/a/1890_multiple_filter.md

 The process loops to the next door, checking against the list of door location plus the new tag location.

-It's a working concept, but the output is inconsistant.
+It's a working concept, but the output is inconsistent.

 Issues include:

-- Tags occasionally overlap with eachother.
+- Tags occasionally overlap with each other.
 - The process takes a while. there's tons of points it tests that fail.
 - Tag location it finds does not work well with leaders. the tags land in every direction from the door creating overlap of leaders.
 It might work better with smaller tags.